Beerus-go/Beerus-document/EN/beerus/index.md

 // Get the parameters from the front end, regardless of the request method req.FormValue("name")

-// Get multiple parameters with the same name, return an array, only works for x-www-form-urlencoded, JSON, GET requests, FormData can only get one value req.FormValues("name")
+// Get multiple parameters with the same name, return an array, only works for x-www-form-urlencoded, GET requests, FormData can only get one value req.FormValues("name")

 // Get the request header from the front end, regardless of the request method